James Oglethorpe: Early military career

-Oglethorpe's father bought him a commission in Queen Anne's 1st Regiment of Foot Guards as an ensign in 1707.
-On 21 November 1713 he was commissioned a lieutenant unassigned with the rank of captain of foot (infantry).
-Following in his older brothers' footsteps, he entered Eton College.
-His mother managed to have him enter Corpus Christi College, Oxford, where he matriculated on 8 July 1714 with Basil Kennett as his tutor.
-King George I renewed his army commission in 1715, but Oglethorpe resigned on 23 November 1715, in part because the Foot Guards were not expected to see action.
+In 1707, Oglethorpe's father bought him an ensign's commission in the British Army's 1st Regiment of Foot Guards.
+On 21 November 1713 he was promoted to lieutenant.
+Following in his older brothers' footsteps, Oglethorpe studied at Eton College, and subsequently his mother managed to have him enter Corpus Christi College, Oxford, where he matriculated on 8 July 1714 with Basil Kennett as his tutor.
+George I of Great Britain renewed his army commission in 1715, but Oglethorpe resigned on 23 November 1715, in part because his regiment was not expected to see action.

-Oglethorpe then traveled to France, where his sisters Anne and Fanny lived.
+Oglethorpe then travelled to France, where his sisters Anne and Fanny lived.
 He attended the military academy at Lompres, near Paris, where he met and befriended fellow-student James Francis Edward Keith.
-The next year, intending to fight in the Austro-Turkish War, he travelled to serve under military commander Prince Eugene of Savoy.
-With a letter of recommendation from the Duke of Argyle and several other prominent Britons, Oglethorpe and Louis François Crozat arrived and with Infante Manuel, Count of Ourém entered the Prince's service on 3 August as aides-de-camp.
+The next year, intending to fight in the Austro-Turkish War, he travelled to serve under the Austrian general Prince Eugene of Savoy.
+With a letter of recommendation from the Duke of Argyll and several other prominent Britons, Oglethorpe and Louis François Crozat arrived and alongside Infante Manuel, Count of Ourém joined the Imperial Army of the Holy Roman Emperor on 3 August as aides-de-camp to Eugene.
 Oglethorpe was present but not actively engaged in the Battle of Petrovaradin in August 1716.
-At the siege of Temeşvar in September, he served as aide-de-camp.
+He was also present at the siege of Temeşvar in September.
 He found active command at the siege of Belgrade from 19 June to 16 August.
-After the death of his superior in combat, on 16 August, Oglethorpe, as the most senior aide-de-camp, acted as adjutant general, took possession of the Turkish camp, and reported the casualties to the Prince.
+After the death of his superior in combat, on 16 August, Oglethorpe, as the most senior aide-de-camp, acted as adjutant general, took possession of the Ottoman camp, and reported the siege's casualties to Eugene.
 After the battle, he was offered the rank of lieutenant colonel but did not accept.

-Oglethorpe then fought in Sicily under General Georg Olivier Wallis in 1718 for several weeks.
-By 19 September, he had returned to England.
-Despite hoping otherwise, Oglethorpe was refused a commission in the British Army and was briefly back at Corpus Christi beginning on 25 June 1719.
+Oglethorpe then fought in Sicily under General George Olivier Wallis in 1718 for several weeks.
+By 19 September, he had left the Imperial Army and returned to England.
+Despite hoping otherwise, Oglethorpe was refused a commission in the British army and was briefly back at Corpus Christi beginning on 25 June 1719.